floriankraemer/floriankraemer.github.io/_posts/2025-08-10-Calculating-Stability-in-Modules.markdown

 The goal here is to display personalized recommendations on the landing page for different entities.
 For the reason of keeping this simple, the entities are limited to "Events" and "Horses", but you could imagine additional entities here as well, e.g. "Videos", "Riders", "Auctions", to increase the number of dependencies.

 But there is a caveat: The architecture is, for the time being, a modular monolith.
-But keep in mind that we are able to break it into multiple deployment units or services and are able to extract modules from it into new, smaller services, that could be deployed independently.
+But keep in mind that we are able to break it into multiple deployment units or (micro)services and are able to extract modules from it into new, smaller services, that could be deployed independently.
 If this is a desired design goal, then you'll have to consider that when designing your modules, because not every solution will allow you to make easily and performant network calls.

 ## Directly Coupling Modules